pyscal/pyscal/docs/source/example1basic.rst

 The ``System`` class
 ~~~~~~~~~~~~~~~~~~~~

-``System`` is the basic class of pydoc and is required to be setup in
+``System`` is the basic class of pyscal and is required to be setup in
 order to perform any calculations.
 It can be set up as easily as-

 .. code:: ipython3